microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-createvirtualassistant.md

 ## Skill Authentication

-If you wish to make use of the Calendar, Email and Task Skills you need to configure an Authentication Connection enabling uses of your Assistant to authenticate against services such as Office 365 and securely store a token which can be retrieved by your assistant when a user asks a question such as *"What's my day look like today"* to then use against an API like Microsoft Graph.
+If you wish to make use of the Calendar, Email and Task Skills you need to configure an Authentication Connection enabling uses of your Assistant to authenticate against services such as Office 365 and securely store a token which can be retrieved by your assistant when a user asks a question such as *"What does my day look like today"* to then use against an API like Microsoft Graph.

 The [Add Authentication to your bot](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-authentication?view=azure-bot-service-3.0) section in the Azure Bot Service documentation covers more detail on how to configure Authentication.
-However in this scenario, the automated deployment step has already created the Azure AD v2 Application for your Bot.
+However in this scenario, the automated deployment step has already created the **Azure AD v2 Application** for your Bot.
 Therefore you only need to perform the following steps from the above documentation page:

-- Navigate to https://apps.dev.microsoft.com/ and find the application created in the previous step which should match your Bot name.
+- Navigate to https://apps.dev.microsoft.com/ and find the application created during the deployment step.
+The application name should match your Bot name.
+- Click on your application.
+This will open your application registration page.
+> You may see a pop-up advising you to manage your application on **Azure Portal**.
+This is now the recommended management portal for applications.
+Both interfaces can achieve the same goal.
+However, we have not documented the **Azure Portal** experience below.

 - Under Platforms, click Add Platform.
   - In the Add Platform pop-up, click Web.
   - Leave Allow Implicit Flow checked.
   - For Redirect URL, enter `https://token.botframework.com/.auth/web/redirect`
   - Leave Logout URL blank.
 - Under Microsoft Graph Permissions, you can need to add additional *delegated* permissions.
-- Each of the Skills require a specific set of Scopes, refer to the documentation for each skill or use the following list of Scopes that contain the scopes needed for all skills.
+Each of the Skills require a specific set of Scopes.
+You can refer to the documentation for each skill or follow the steps below to add a list of Scopes that contain the scopes needed for all skills.
+    - Click on **Add** next to Delegated Permissions.
+    - Click the checkbox next to the following eight scopes:
-  - `Calendars.ReadWrite`, `Mail.ReadWrite`, `Mail.Send`, `Tasks.ReadWrite`, `Notes.ReadWrite`, `People.Read`, `User.Read`, `Contacts.Read`
+        - `Calendars.ReadWrite`, `Contacts.Read`, `Mail.ReadWrite`, `Mail.Send`,  `Notes.ReadWrite`, `People.Read`, `Tasks.ReadWrite`, `User.Read`
+    - Click **Ok** when done.

 Next you need to create the Authentication Connection for your Bot.
 Ensure you use the same combination of Scopes that you provided in the above command.
 The first command shown below will retrieve the appId (ApplicationId) and appPassword (Client Secret) that you need to complete this step.